shaoner/ziti/docs/tests.md

     }).finally(done).catch(done);
 ```

-should find multiple sources and all their associations as Model instances.
+should find multiple sources and all their associations as raw data.

 ```js
 User.all().raw().asc('id')